IHE/RAD.IRA/input/pagecontent/rad-x1.md

 |`subscriber.name`      | Required    | *string* | A unique identifier of the Subscriber.|
 {: .grid}

-If the Sender wants to re-request on the same topic (e.g. modify the subscribed events in `hub.events` or renew an existing subscription), the Sender shall specify `hub.channel.endpoint` with the value of the existing websocket URL.
+If the Sender wants to re-request on the same topic (e.g., modify the subscribed events in `hub.events` or renew an existing subscription), the Sender shall specify `hub.channel.endpoint` with the value of the existing websocket URL.

 ##### 2:3.X1.4.1.3 Expected Actions